IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcaplinktype.md

 ### Description

-Z-Wave is defined by {{G.9959}}.
-The MAC header format here is used by Type 1 devices with a supported data rate of 9.6 Kbps (R1) and Type 2 devices with a supported data rate of 40 Kbps (R2); some fields have been moved from their locations in the MAC header for Channel Configurations 1 and 2, as specified by G.9959.
+The Z-Wave MAC header format here is used by Type 1 devices with a supported data rate of 9.6 Kbps (R1) and Type 2 devices with a supported data rate of 40 Kbps (R2); some fields have been moved from their locations in the MAC header for Channel Configurations 1 and 2, as specified by section 8.1.3 "MPDU format" of {{G.9959}}.

 ## LINKTYPE_ZWAVE_R3